script-fu/script-fu.github.io/_posts/2023-11-21-ProjectImp.md

 - NDE option on filters to allow it to be turned off
 - A 'Save' button for Tool Presets, Brushes, Palettes, Dynamics and Gradients that saves on the press.
 - A 'Save Package' button for Tool Presets that saves all preset elements on the press
+- Pressing the Return key toggles the selected curve point type, for hard corners on dynamic graphs
+- No 'Reset Curve' button on the Dynamics editor, to avoid losing all curve data